 It does take up a bit of counter space but we use it almost daily and hardly use our oven now so I'd say the tradeoff is worth it!
 Sometimes we store it on top of the refrigerator if we need the counter space.
 It's honestly such a game changer for crisping up food without oil.

-The basic formula for these kale chips only requires three main ingredients.
-See this post for more flavor variations.
+The basic formula for these air fryer kale chips only requires three main ingredients.
+However, you can get really creative with the flavors!
+See these other flavor variations for kale chips.

 How to Air Fry Kale